-In English, where possible we will try to use a shared stimulus for writing so that families with more than one child can work and discuss ideas together.
+In English learning, where possible, we will try to use a shared stimulus for writing so that families with more than one child can work and discuss ideas together.
+For example, children in Yr 1 - 6 can view the stimulus provided by Jane Considine sessions.
 Different year groups will have different links to activities based around this stimulus.
 Different year groups will have writing activities linked to their class topic and text, the results of these activities can be shared on google classroom.